Piggy in the Middle: farming with heart

 Shacon things up

-As part of their aim to be as self-sufficient as possible, the Maynes invested in setting up their own on-site butchery, which gives them greater control over the way the meat is cut and packaged.
+As part of their aim to be as self-sufficient as possible, the Maynes invested in their own on-site butchery, which gives them greater control over how Piggy in the Middle meat is cut and packaged.
 They also have their own smoker, and produce a mouth-watering array of produce, from salami and Kranskys to sausages, ham, bacon and – wait for it – bacon salt.

 “It all started at the butcher house,” Mayne says.
 “When we sliced our bacon, we would have bits left over.
 So, we teamed up with a chef in Gympie called James Barnden.
 He came up with the idea of making bacon salt with all the offcuts.
 He dehydrates it, and then grinds it up and mixes herbs and spices and salt.
 You can use it as a rub or a seasoning.
 I think it’s the only bacon salt in Australia with actual bacon in it.”